Eurovision 2023: Betting odds and favourites

 Eurovision 2023: Latest betting odds and favourites

-The Eurovision Song Contest is fast approaching, with a new group of artists competing to have their music crowned the song of the year.
+The Eurovision Song Contest is upon us, with a new group of artists competing to have their music crowned the song of the year.

-The annual celebration of Europe’s greatest pop songs kicks off in Liverpool this week, with the first semi-final taking place on Tuesday (9 May), followed by the second on Thursday (11 May).
+The annual celebration of Europe’s greatest pop songs kicked off in Liverpool this week, with the first semi-final taking place on Tuesday (9 May), followed by the second on Thursday (11 May).

 The grand final will then take place on Saturday (13 May).
 You can find out more information about how to watch here.